On the Control of Asynchronous Automata

 \section{Introduction}

-The decidability of the distributed version of the Ramadge and Wonham control problem~\cite{ramadge1989control}, where both the plant and the controllers are modelled as Zielonka automata~\cite{zautomata,thebook} and the controller have causal memory is a challenging open problem.
+The decidability of the distributed version of the Ramadge and Wonham control problem~\cite{ramadge1989control}, where both the plant and the controllers are modeled as asynchronous automata~\cite{zautomata,thebook} and the controllers have causal memory is a challenging open problem.
 Very good introductions to this problem are given in~\cite{alook,mumu}.

-We assume that the plant is distributed on several finite-state processes which interact asynchronously using shared actions.
+In this setting a controllable plant is distributed on several finite-state processes which interact asynchronously using shared actions.
 On every process, the local controller can choose to block some of the actions, called \emph{controllable} actions, but it cannot block the \emph{uncontrollable} actions from the environment.
-The choice of the local controller is based on two sources of information: \begin{itemize} \item First the controller monitors the sequence of states and actions of its process.
+The choices of the local controllers are based on two sources of information. \begin{itemize} \item First the controller monitors the sequence of states and actions of the local process.
 This information is called the \emph{local view} of the controller. \item Second when a shared action is played by several processes then all the controllers of these processes can exchange as much information as they want.
 In particular together they can compute their mutual view of the global execution: their \emph{causal past}. \end{itemize}

 A controller is correct if it guarantees that every possible execution of the plant satisfies some specification.
 The controller synthesis problem is a decision problem which, given a plant as input, asks whether the system admits a correct controller.
 In case such a controller exists, the algorithm should as well compute one.